Share the Lore!

-The Ghostly Screams are Coming
+The Screams of the Dead are Coming

 Out of all mythical and legendary creatures of Irish and other Celtic folklore, banshees are certainly among the most feared.

-At present, a lot would recognize them as the unsightly and wrathful, hag-like spirits, whose screams are enough to terrify some people to death.
+At present, a lot would recognize them as unsightly and wrathful, hag-like spirits, whose screams are enough to terrify some people to death.

 However, that modern interpretation of banshees is actually — more or less — off the mark, as it barely covers the rich history behind the lore.

-A narrative that is rooted in both mythology and real-life — are you ready to know the truth behind the shrieking omens of death?
+A narrative that is rooted in both mythology and real life — are you ready to know the truth behind the shrieking omens of death?